Paul Goldschmidt Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.68).
+- The Nationals have a 4.74 team ERA that ranks 26th across all MLB pitching staffs.

-- The Nationals rank 25th in baseball in home runs allowed (95 total, 1.3 per game).
+- Nationals pitchers combine to rank 25th in baseball in home runs surrendered (98 total, 1.4 per game).

-- Gore makes the start for the Nationals, his 15th of the season.
-He is 3-5 with a 3.74 ERA and 87 strikeouts in 74 2/3 innings pitched.
+- Williams makes the start for the Nationals, his 15th of the season.
+He is 3-4 with a 4.50 ERA and 54 strikeouts in 70 2/3 innings pitched.

-- The lefty's last appearance came on Friday against the Houston Astros, when he threw 5 2/3 scoreless innings while giving up four hits.
+- In his last appearance on Friday against the Miami Marlins, the right-hander threw 4 1/3 innings, allowing five earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.